ksator/junos-automation-with-ansible/README.md

 Playbooks are in different directories.
 Each directory has a readme file as well.
 Please read the instructions in the readme.md file of each directory before executing the playbooks.

+#####Lab:
+The Junos devices we are using in this repository are in a lab which is only accessible from the Juniper Networks corporate network.
+The lab topology is described in the file [lab topology.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/lab%20topology.pdf)

+You can very easily reuse this automation content with your own Junos devices (Junos physical devices, Junos virtual devices, vagrant boxes running Junos): you would just need to build a similar topology and to adapt this content with your IP addresses, username and password.
+If you want to build a Junos topology using Vagrant boxes, you can refer to this repository: https://github.com/ksator/vagrant-junos

 #####Topology:

 The lab topology is described in the file [lab topology.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/lab%20topology.pdf)

 There are currently 2 branches into this repository:
 - **master** - This is the original one, and the active one.
 - **topology_independent** - This is a new one.
-The automation content is probably not always up to date/in sync with the master branch.
 The topology_independent branch allows to use a different network topology without changing the playbooks.
+The automation content into this branch is probably not always up to date/in sync with the master branch.

-Here's how the topology_independent branch works:
+Here's how the **topology_independent** branch works:

 There is a file [topology.yml] (https://github.com/ksator/ansible-training-for-junos/blob/topology_independent/group_vars/all/topology.yml) into group_vars/all
 This yaml file defines the topology.